nasa/cumulus/docs/upgrade-notes/upgrade-rds.md

 - `OUTFILE` is the filepath to store the output from the Lambda.
 - `PREFIX` is your Cumulus deployment prefix.

 > **NOTE**: This will invoke the Lambda synchronously.
-Depending on your data holdings, the execution time of this Lambda may exceed the 15 minute AWS Lambda limit. **If this occurs, you will need to invoke the tool via the API as an asynchronous operation.**
+Depending on your data holdings, the execution time of this Lambda may exceed the 15 minute AWS Lambda limit. **If this occurs, you will need to invoke the tool via the API as an asynchronous operation as described below.**

 #### API invocation